Triex/GitHub-VersionSync/README.md

 ## 🐛 Reporting Issues

 Found a bug or have a feature request?
-Please [open an issue](https://github.com/TriexDev/GitHub-Version-Sync/issues/new) on GitHub.
+Please [open an issue](https://github.com/Triex/GitHub-Version-Sync/issues/new) on GitHub.

 ---

-## 📄 No License
+## 📄 License

-This extension currently has no license.
+This extension is licensed under the custom "Code With Credit" License.
+See the [LICENSE](https://github.com/Triex/GitHub-Version-Sync/blob/main/LICENSE) file for details.

+### License Summary
+- **For Individuals & Open Source**: Free to use with attribution
+- **For Commercial & Corporate**: Requires separate license agreement
+- Contact TriexDev via GitHub for commercial licensing options

 ---